measurement-kit/engine/README.md

 ```

 statement to your Go code.
 Make sure you have set the `GOPATH` environment
-variable, or just use the new Go modules feature.
+variable, or use Go modules.

 You can build an AAR for Android using